 Be sure to look up the area’s name where you need to go to.
 There are many streets with the same name, but within a different area.
-Drivers often don’t know the postcodes.
-One time we didn’t have this and it took us 2 hours to get to our destination.
+Drivers often don’t know any postcodes, but do know the name of the area.
+One time we didn’t have any area name and it took us 2 hours to get to our destination.

 Also take into account that traffic jams can ruin your day.
 When we looked up on google maps for the travel-time, it took on average 3x longer longer.
 Except in the weekend, which is on Fridays and Saturdays.

 We read from wiki-travel that there’s hotels in Dhaka from 60 taka and up per night.
 Besides the fact that some of the listed hotels didn’t exist anymore, all the budget hotels told us they’re full.
 Although I think they simply didn’t want a foreign couple in their hotel and there’s word most simply don’t accept foreigners.
 Whether this is for religious beliefs, for avoiding annoying tourists or for our safety.. we don’t know.
 After a couple of hours we finally found one that did serve tourists.
-But we still paid around $15 for quite a shabby room, no wifi, no hot water, dusty & unclean room.
+But we still paid around $15 for quite a shabby, no wifi, no hot water, dusty & unclean room.
 Sometimes there were no towels or toilet paper.
 In this particular hotel an employee stood outside our room eavesdropping on us.
-I caught one when I suddenly opened the door.
-This really emphasized how our every move was captured and the lack of privacy we had.
+I caught one when I wanted to take a look outside and opened the door.
+This really emphasised how our every move was captured and the lack of privacy we had.